Sandler O'Neill and Partners

 Sandler O'Neill + Partners, L.P., (Sandler O'Neill) was a full-service investment banking firm and broker-dealer specializing in the financial services sector.
 It was headquartered in New York City, and had offices in Boston, Chicago, San Francisco and Atlanta.
 The firm also operated a mortgage finance company and registered investment adviser based in Memphis.

+Overview

 Sandler O'Neill provided investment banking services to financial institutions and their investors.
 Its services include merger and acquisition advisory, capital markets, fixed income sales and trading, and equity sales and trading, equity research, balance sheet management, mortgage finance, and consulting services.
 The firm publishes research on about 300 financial institutions across the United States.